 "For me StreamZ have been a life saver!
 Not only do I no longer need pain medication for my hip pain, but my horse’s Bling and World Champion Gracie have reaped the benefits too.
 It shows in their ‘happy performances’ and clean, tight legs.
 Highly recommended!”

 "The EQU StreamZ bands have shown to support my horses movement in the ring, and the natural approach in how they work is of great importance to me.
 A great product and a company i'm proud to be endorsing!”

 "I love the natural concept behind StreamZ and feel the technology has both enhanced my horses performance and helped me with my sleeping patterns!
 Ačui StreamZ!”

-"Since wearing EQU Streamz several years ago our younger horses are very loose and ‘elastic’ and the older ones with arthritis and navicular have improved immensely.
+"Since wearing EQU Streamz several years ago our younger horses are very loose and ‘elastic’ and the older ones with joint issues and hoof problems have improved immensely.
 A great product and company - highly recommended!”

 What is the equine discipline of dressage?

 Dressage is a highly skilled form of riding performed at exhibition and competition levels, as well as an "art" sometimes pursued solely for the sake of mastery.
 As an equestrian sport defined by the International Equestrian Federation, dressage is "the highest expression of horse training" where "horse and rider are expected to perform from memory a series of predetermined movements."

 Dressage (British & Western)

 The discipline of dressage demands total harmony between the horse and rider, and requires the equine athlete to have balance, suppleness, power and focus.
 To enable the dressage horse to be collected, have balance and freedom of movement, extra load is taken onto the hindquarters, which in turn increases the strain on the skeleton and soft tissue structures in these areas.